 Myectomy, is a surgical procedure to remove some of the muscles and nerves of the eyelids, is also a possible treatment option.
 This surgery has improved symptoms in 75 to 85 percent of people with eye twitching (blepharospasm).

 If you suffer an occasional bout of eye twitching you probably won't require any specific treatment.
-If however, your eye twitching results from stress or anxiety, or some other undetermined cause, talk with your healthcare provider about ways you can remedy the problem safely and easily.
+If however, your eye twitching results from serious stress or anxiety, or some other undetermined cause, talk with your healthcare provider about ways you can remedy the problem.
 You can do this a number of ways.
 There are cognitive behavioral techniques you can use to help relieve your anxiety and reduce the likelihood you will exhibit nervous ticks including eye twitching.
 Try taking some deep breaths for example, before an important event.
 Visualize yourself engaging in the event successfully, with a calm demeanor.
 Imagine yourself succeeding without experiencing any eye twitching.
 This may seem unusual, but visualization and positive affirmations are a very successful method for relieving stress, anxiety and associated symptoms (like eye twitching).
 If chronic eye twitching results from lack of sleep or fatigue, your best bet is to try to get more sleep.
 Even if that means taking a ten to fifteen minute catnap in your car on your lunch break.
-More sleep can also help relieve stress and anxiety.
+More sleep can also help relieve stress and anxiety which may be contributing to your eye twitching.